PierreSenellart/provsql/doc/source/dev/aggregation.rst

 aggregation (no ``GROUP BY``) gets ``gate_one`` instead: the single result row always exists, even over an empty input.
-A ``HAVING`` predicate left for native PostgreSQL evaluation still gets the δ; only a *lifted* ``HAVING`` -- one referencing aggregate provenance -- replaces the row-level token altogether with ``provenance_cmp``: such a predicate constrains existence in a way that depends on the aggregate value, so the row-level token has to carry more information than a flat "exists", and the rewriter routes the result through ``cmp`` gates that :cfile:`having_semantics.hpp` evaluates ahead of the main traversal (see :ref:`semiring-optional-methods`).
+A ``HAVING`` predicate left for native PostgreSQL evaluation still gets the δ; a *lifted* ``HAVING`` -- one referencing aggregate provenance -- instead supersedes it with ``provenance_cmp``: such a predicate constrains existence in a way that depends on the aggregate value, so the row-level token has to carry more information than a flat "exists", and the rewriter routes the result through ``cmp`` gates that :cfile:`having_semantics.hpp` evaluates ahead of the main traversal (see :ref:`semiring-optional-methods`).
+The ``cmp`` gate subsumes the δ rather than multiplying with it: its possible-world enumeration ranges over the non-empty worlds of the same per-row tokens, so it already entails the group's existence, and conjoining both would count that factor twice in a non-idempotent semiring.

+What the ``cmp`` supersedes is the *compared group's* annotation, not the whole row token.
+The distinction matters when the comparison was written in an outer ``WHERE`` over a subquery's
+aggregate: :cfunc:`migrate_probabilistic_quals` routes such a qual to that outer level's ``havingQual``, where the row token is the product of every input at that level.
+Only the compared subquery's own token is the group annotation being superseded, so :cfunc:`make_provenance_expression` drops just that one and multiplies the survivors -- a join partner's annotation among them -- with the ``cmp`` gate.

 The ``agg_token`` Type